Wonders of the West Coast and Kimberley

 Monkey Mia Free Time

-If you didn’t fall in love with the gin-clear waters and powdery sand of Monkey Mia last night, you will today.
-Meet the dolphins that turn up to the shore every morning, then spend the afternoon at leisure.
-Optional sunset cruise, perhaps?
-Or a scenic flight over the bay?
+If you didn’t fall in love with the gin-clear waters, powdery sand and rusty-red dunes of Monkey Mia last night, you certainly will today.
+Meet the wild resident dolphins that turn up to the shore every morning to interact with humans.
+They arrive in a pod, and splash about in the shallows, before dancing off to catch a few waves.
+When it’s time to tear yourself away, the afternoon is yours, at leisure.
+You might choose to enjoy a bird’s-eye perspective of Shark Bay on an optional scenic flight.

 Accommodation: